chiara-corsini7/programming/project/roto-trasla/README.md

 ## Rotations

-A rotation in three dimensions can be expressed through several formalisms as a mathematical transformation.
+A rotation in three dimensions can be expressed through several formalisms as a mathematical transformation [[1]](#1).
 A basic rotation is a rotation about one of the axes of a coordinate system.
 Basic rotations along the $x$, $y$ or $z$ axis of the Cartesian coordinate systems can be represented by a 3 x 3 matrix, which multiplied to a vector perform the wanted rotations.
 Following the right-hand rule, counter clockwise rotations are expressed along the $x$, $y$ and $z$ axes with three matrices

 <p  align="center">
  <img src="./images/rot-mat.png" width="80%" height="80%">